-The University of Western Australia adopts the Australian Code for the Responsible Conduct of Research (ACRCR 2018) as our guide to an honest, ethical and conscientious research culture.
+The University of Western Australia has a Research Integrity Policy and associated guidelines and procedures, which is adopted from the Australian Code for the Responsible Conduct of Research (ACRCR 2018) as our guide to an honest, ethical and conscientious research culture.
 This code replaces the previous, 2007 code of the same name.
-The University is moving to the complete adoption of the ACRCR 2018 by mid-2019.

 The primary responsibility for ensuring the integrity of research lies with individual researchers and institutions.
 ACRCR sets out principles and responsibilities that both researchers and institutions are expected to follow when conducting research.